-3.2 Border crossing management
+Border crossing management

-The types of activities indicated in this section contribute to the Interreg Specific Objective by eliminating bottlenecks of crossing the border between Hungary and Serbia, the external border of the EU, by making the operation of the border controls more effective.
+It contributes to the Interreg Specific Objective by eliminating bottlenecks of crossing the border between Hungary and Serbia, the external border of the EU, by making the operation of the border controls more effective.
 This can be achieved by harmonizing border control activities and improving capabilities of authorities in charge of border control as well as by implementing small-scale infrastructural developments to increase throughput capacity of border crossing points.

-The planned Actions closely relate to Priority Area 11: Security, objective: "Improving the systems of border control, document inspection management and cooperation on consular related issues in the Danube Region" of the EUSDR.
+The types of actions closely relate to Priority Area 11: Security, objective: "Improving the systems of border control, document inspection management and cooperation on consular related issues in the Danube Region" of the EUSDR.

+Types of action 1.
 Capacity development of border crossing management and mobility

-The aim of this Action is to increase the capacity of current or future border crossings and improve the security of border guards and customs services.
+The aim is to increase the capacity of current or future border crossings and improve the security of border guards and customs services.

-- Development of the infrastructural conditions and technical facilities of border crossing points (e.g., customs offices, transport of dangerous goods, improving the environment of border stations, capacity building, purchase and improvement of technological solutions); - Improving knowledge and skills of border guards and customs services through trainings, workshops and other cooperative learning events; - Expanding the human capacity of border guard services and customs administration during peak periods by joint capacity development projects; - Expanding communication bandwidth in order to speed up the border control; - Development of transport accessibility of the border station in order to eliminate the congestion of the border crossing points and decrease waiting-times (e.g. creation of the conditions for bus traffic at a border crossing station).
+- Preparation for the development of the infrastructural conditions and technical facilities of border crossing points (e.g., customs offices, transport of dangerous goods, improving the environment of border stations, capacity building, purchase and improvement of technological solutions); - Improving knowledge and skills of border guards and customs services through trainings, workshops and other cooperative learning events; - Expanding the human capacity of border guard services and customs administration during peak periods by joint capacity development projects; - Expanding communication bandwidth in order to speed up the border control; - Development of transport accessibility of the border station in order to eliminate the congestion of the border crossing points and decrease waiting-times (e.g. creation of the conditions for bus traffic at a border crossing station) and the related air pollution.